simoncarthew/EEE4113F_Group16_Hornbill_Scale/ELECTRONICS/readme.md

 - **Data Processing**: Calibrates and converts raw sensor readings.
 - **Data Reception and Transmission**: Handles incoming data streams and outgoing transmissions.
 - **Data Storage**: Manages storage on an SD card or other medium, including file naming conventions and error handling.
-- **Data Visualization**: Provides an interactive website interface for data viewing and retrieval.
+- **Data Visualization**: Provides an interactive website interface for data viewing and retrieval.(Not a necessity currently)
 - **Rationale**: A user-friendly interface streamlines data access for the researcher.